dgelessus/NAGUS/README.md

 This is (one day supposed to be) an Uru Live/Myst Online server.
 It is (probably) not very good.

+You should not be using this code - it does nothing useful (though [the docs](./docs/) about Uru's network protocols may be interesting).
+For a proper MOULa server implementation, check out OpenUru's [MOSS](https://wiki.openuru.org/index.php/MOSS) and H'uru's [DIRTSAND](https://guildofwriters.org/wiki/DIRTSAND).

 ## Requirements

 This pile of code has been developed using Python 3.10 on Windows.